connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 **Files other any _xyz.js_**
 If you experience issues with auto-formatting or error messages on your non-Javascript code, try moving the VS Code `"editor.codeActionsOnSave"` setting from earlier into the `"[javascrip]": {}` setting selector we created.

-**A few words on npm:**
+**A few words on npm**
-npm is a package manager.
+**_npm_** is a package manager.
 It lets you install _modules_ (bits of code) that other people have written to work on your local machine (ie, your laptop / desktop / hotwired Motorola Razr / etc).
 Node modules can either be installed _globally_, meaning they are accessible everywhere on your computer, or _locally_, meaning they are only available in a certain folder (or _directory_) and it's subfolders (or _sub-directories_).
 The folder that contains all of your project files & subfolders is sometimes called your _root_ folder, or the root of your project.
 The root folder is where we'll install all of our files for this setup.
 Additionally, npm uses a [package.json](https://docs.npmjs.com/files/package.json) file to store and manage information about your project and its associated packages.
 This is a file written in json that tracks lots of information about your project, including info on the various helper modules you've installed.
 We don't need to work directly with `package.json` here, but it's helpful to know what it is.

 Many npm packages have _dependencies_.
 These are other packages that they require in order to run correctly.
 Often these dependencies will be installed automatically with whatever package you wanted, but sometimes they will need to be installed manually.
 This will be the source of many ESLint&friends headaches.
 A normal dependency is one that your project relies on at runtime, like jQuery for a live webpage.
 A _dev-dependency_ is one that is only required during the development process and is **not** necessary for your finished application to function.
 ESLint & Prettier are dev-dependencies.